nyx-space/docs/docs/index.md

 | [Mathematical specifications](#) | [Design Docs](#) | [Get started in Rust](/hifitime/rust/) |
 | [Get started in Rust](#) | [Get started in Python](#) | [Get started in Python](hifitime/python/) |

+!!! question
+    All of the software written as part of Nyx is thoroughly tested and validated as it follows the [Nyx quality assurance process](http://quality.nyxspace.com).

 ## :material-rocket-launch-outline: Mission Design